-LIT 4903 Special Topics
+LIT4903 Special Topics

 A traditional classroom experience in literature in a course not offered on a regular basis or an individual project that involves research and the analyzing and reporting of that research.
-(Infrequent) Pre-requisite: ENGL 1103
+(Infrequent)

-LTRS 1103 Classical Writing
+LTRS1103 Classical Writing

 An historical and practical study of the fundamental principles of written communication with extensive practice in expository writing (writing to inform).
 In addition to emphasizing the writing of clear, coherent, logically organized papers, instruction emphasizes critical thinking and contextualization in order to prepare students for nuanced, complex academic writing.
 Grammar and mechanics will be reviewed as needed.
 A grade of a C- (70%) is considered a minimum passing grade.
 Exception: A grade of C (74%) is required for nursing majors.